 - grated vegan cheese to taste

-- Place the prepared pumpkin into a bowl with the olive oil, and ¼ tsp each of salt and pepper.
+- Place the prepared pumpkin into a bowl with the olive oil, and ¼ teaspoon each of salt and pepper.
 Mix well, ensuring each piece is coated.

 - Turn out onto the cookie sheet, and spread evenly in a single layer.
 Add the entire garlic head, and bake for 25 minutes, until it's soft, and the pumpkin is tender enough to stick a fork into.